 The recommended daily dosage for artichoke extract supplements varies depending on the specific product and its cynarin content.
 Generally, doses range from 300 – 1800 mg per day, divided into multiple doses.

 It’s essential to follow the manufacturer’s instructions or consult with a healthcare professional for personalized dosage recommendations.
+Allow 2-3 weeks of consistent use to evaluate effectiveness before adjusting dosage.

 Are There Any Safety Concerns or Side Effects with Artichoke Extract?